 2.5 A Story of Your Pet

 There’s nothing easier to solicit from staff than stories about their pets.
 Everyone loves to talk about their dogs, cats and birds, possibly even more than they like to talk about their children.
+It is also fun newsletter ideas for work.
 Make sure the anecdotes are feel-good rather than tragic – after all, the point of these fun employee newsletter ideas is to get staff engaged in the company missive rather than weeping into their mugs of coffee or tea.

 2.6 Remind Workers about Special Offers